Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Significance of the Relationship

 We do note that the distribution of $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$\ for the eight observed galaxies appears shifted to negative $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$, relative to the abundance-matched Illustris-TNG distribution.
 It is possible that this is a statistical effect, though our randomized treatment of the uncertainties should yield a relatively robust distribution.
 The other possibility is a difference in assumptions between the observations and the abundance matching applied to Illustris-TNG.
 The most likely of these seems to be a modestly lower stellar mass normalization (likely reflecting a lower stellar mass-to-light ratio) for the halo occupation model used on TNG halos relative to the nearby galaxy sample.

-Regardless of the large uncertainties or potential mass-to-light differences, it seems clear that a strong relationship between number of satellites and mass of the dominant merger persists, even after taking into careful account a possible intrinsic relationship with stellar mass of the central.
+Regardless of the large uncertainties or potential mass-to-light differences, it seems clear that a strong relationship between number of satellites and mass of the dominant merger persists, even after taking into careful account a possible intrinsic relationship with stellar mass of the central.\footnote{In \textsc{appendix} \ref{sec:mdom-mgal} we also consider the relationship defined using the dominant merger ratio, $M_{\rm\star,Dom}/M_{\rm\star,Gal}$, and find no statistical difference.}